isomerpages/moe-yishunpri/_departments/SCIENCE.md

 <center>Planting of young orchids</center>

-As an extension to the PTC programme, our students also produce hand-crafted glass coasters using orchid flowers as they study the structures of the orchids.
-On top of that, these glass coasters were used as a source of funding to help the less fortunate.
+<p style="text-align: justify;">As an extension to the PTC programme, our students also produce hand-crafted glass coasters using orchid flowers as they study the structures of the orchids.
+On top of that, these glass coasters were used as a source of funding to help the less fortunate.</p>